grosilho/CPP_Playground/README.md

 ### Previously implmented but removed
-- Modules removed due to poor support
+- Modules: removed due to poor support